pocon/Computer-Club/2013/Week-1.md

 # Week 1 Summary #

-The first week is about a general introduction to what Linux is, why we care, free and open source software (FOSS), and the basic foundations of running a GNU/Linux system inside a virtual environment (VirtualBox)
+The first week is about a general introduction to what Linux is, why we care, free and open source software (FOSS), and the basic foundations of running a GNU/Linux system inside a virtual environment (provided by VirtualBox)

 ## Miscellaneous Stuff ##